-Admission into treatment at 12 Keys rehab is open to anyone with a sincere desire to change.
+Admission into treatment at 12 Keys’ Florida rehab is open to anyone with a sincere desire to change.
 Our clients come to us for help dealing with alcohol, cocaine, heroin, prescription painkillers, benzodiazepines, meth, steroids and more.
-From students and executives to blue collar workers and the unemployed, our clients have a range of diverse backgrounds that affect the treatment they receive.
+From students and executives to blue-collar workers and the unemployed, our clients have a range of diverse backgrounds that affect the treatment they receive.
 Just as no two addicts are the same, there is no one all-encompassing method for treating addiction.

-Treatment at 12 Keys rehab is tailored to address the root causes of each clients’ unique addiction, whether it’s prior trauma, mental or behavioral health issues, or any of the other potential reasons why people abuse drugs or alcohol.
+Treatment is tailored to address the root causes of each clients’ unique addiction, whether it’s prior trauma, mental or behavioral health issues, or any of the other potential reasons why people abuse drugs or alcohol.

 Are You Or A Loved One Struggling?